ARUCC-MyCreds-National-Network/en-CA/VerifierGuide.md

 - <u>**Verify via OIDC Bridge**</u>: Utilizes an OAuth2/OIDC authorization request pattern to initiate the presentation request while establishing the identity of the holder as part of the flow.
 Using the presentation template configured in “step 3” above, the Verify a Credential using OIDC Bridge tutorial explains the steps and configuration required.
 For more details, please follow the MATTR learn tutorial [Verify a Credential using OIDC Bridge](https://learn.mattr.global/tutorials/web-credentials/verify/oidc-bridge/overview).

+5. __Invoke a Presentation Request__:
+With the above setup complete, a presentation request can be initiated as outlined in each of the above tutorials.

+Once the QR code is scanned by the wallet the appropriate flow configured against that QR code will commence and allow the holder to present their credential for verification.

+6. __Revocation__:
+Although revocation is available with the existing MyCreds<sup>TM</sup> and MATTR capabilities, it will not be available in the first phase of the pilot.